KK4ito/happyflowers/rpi/README.md

 - As a basis for the setup, a standard Raspbian (jessie) installation is used and needs to be stored on an SD card.
 This is either preinstalled or part of the default RPi NOOBS.
 The RPi should now allow connection over SSH.

-- Use `raspi-config` to enlarge the SD card partition and set the video / cpu memory split.
+- Use `sudo raspi-config` to enlarge the SD card partition and set the video / cpu memory split.

 ```ini
 enlarge partition